isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 There is a decent
 [Gentoo wiki page on the directory layout requirements for building a custom initramfs](http://wiki.gentoo.org/wiki/Custom_Initramfs).
-Keeping in mind, of course, that your whole Coreboot + kernel + initramfs will need to be small enough to flash onto the chip later.
+Keeping in mind, of course, that your whole coreboot + kernel + initramfs will need to be small enough to flash onto the chip later.

 **TODO:** My current, statically-linked, tor-0.2.4.20 binary is 8MB, and